 NOTE In IEC certain such groups are designated as Advisory Committees.

 1.2.2 A proposal to establish such a group shall include recommendations regarding its terms of reference and constitution, bearing in mind the requirement for sufficient representation of affected interests while at the same time limiting its size as far as possible in order to ensure its efficient operation.
-For example, it may be decided that its members be only the chairs and secretaries of the technical committees concerned.
+For example, it may be decided that its members be only the Chairs and Secretaries/Committee Managers of the technical committees concerned.
 In every case, the TMB(s) shall decide the criteria to be applied and shall appoint the members.

 Any changes proposed by the group to its terms of reference, composition or, where appropriate, working methods shall be submitted to the technical management boards for approval.